kossnocorp/superstate/README.md

 Superstate allows pairing states with a data structure called context.
 A state with assigned context will require the specified data structure to be passed when sending events.

-To define states with context, use `State` type:
+To define states with context, use the `State` type that you can import from the library:

 ```ts
 // Import the `State` type: